kaynaat007/BasicDataStructures/README.md

 2> linked list. ( linked_list.cpp )
 this is a basic linked list code in c++. it creates a linked list of fixed size, searches for a node , and deletes two nodes and displays the result.
+3> Heap.java
+This is basic Heap implementation  in Java. you provide number of heap elements and and it gives you heap in the output. a function called 'extract_max()' gives maximum element of Heap and also removes it from the heap.